cmayron/Legal-Calculus/README.md

 Permitted Trademark Uses
 Permitted uses include non-commercial educational use, attribution-compliant sharing, adaptations under CC BY-NC-SA 4.0, and derivative works that do not use the LCES name or claimed marks as branding.
 Derivatives must clearly state they are not official LCES materials.

+### **License Addendum — Trademarks Excluded**

+This License governs the use of the written text of the LCES Manifesto.

+It does not grant permission to use any LCES trademarks, doctrinal names, architectural identifiers, or governance marks.

+All trademarks are governed exclusively by the Trademark section.

 No Endorsement
 Use of LCES materials does not imply endorsement by the creator.
 Derivative works must clearly state they are not official LCES materials.